 Orlando Museum of Art (OMA) was established in 1924 as the Orlando Art Association.
 This organization started as a small art center composed of artists who met on an informal setting in the 1920s where they displayed and critiqued their work.
 During the late 1950s, the group raised funds to build a facility which was designed by James Gamble Rogers III and was completed by the year 1960.

-In the same year, they began to collect various artworks when they accepted donations of famous paintings by Charles Sheeler and Georgia O’Keeffe.
-As the years progressed, they expanded their facility with the help of noted architects Duane Stark and Nils Schweizer, who were both students of Frank Lloyd Wright.
-Their facility is complete with new galleries, three studio classrooms, 250-seat auditorium, vault, library, as well as offices.
-Orlando Museum of Art received a major collection of Art of the Ancient Americas as well as other African artworks which started their Contemporary American Graphics Collection.
+They began collecting various artworks the same year they accepted donations of famous paintings by Charles Sheeler and Georgia O'Keeffe.
+They expanded their facility over time with the help of noted architects Duane Stark and Nils Schweizer, both of whom were Frank Lloyd Wright students.
+Their new facility includes three studio classrooms, a 250-seat auditorium, a vault, a library, and offices.
+The Orlando Museum of Art received a significant collection of Art of the Americas as well as other African artworks, which launched their Contemporary American Graphics Collection.

 The state of Florida designated Orlando Museum of Art as a major cultural institution in 1985.

 Orlando Museum of Art

 The mission of the Orlando Museum of Art is to interpret and present the most compelling works of art to the public, as well as to make a positive impact on people's lives through inspiring and innovative education programs.
 Their mission is to inspire creativity, intellectual curiosity, and passion in the arts in both local and international artists.
 OMA's mission is to bring people together through new ideas and art works.